-- Xender can get the APK files of apps on a mobile device and make a backup of specific versions
+- Extracts APK files & makes a backup of specific versions

-- The web version connects a Windows PC to an Android counterpart and a Mac to the iOS app
+- Web version connects PC to Android & a Mac to iOS

-- It offers file transfer speeds of around 10MB per second, which is better than Zapya’s speed
+- Offers file transfer speeds of around 10MB per second

-- It also supports a lot more languages than Zapya does
+- Supports a lot more languages than Zapya does

-- File sharing can done when the participating devices are connected on the same network
+- File sharing can done with participating devices the same network

-- Xender does not have any limitations on file sizes
+- Doesn’t have any limitations on file sizes

 - To initiate file sharing between two devices, Xender must be open on both and they must share a Wi-Fi hotspot